Kong/docs.konghq.com/app/docs/0.3.2/getting-started/quickstart.md

 ### Next Steps

-Now that you have Kong running you can interact with the RESTful API.
+Now that you have Kong running you can interact with the Admin API.

 To begin, go to [Adding your API &rsaquo;][adding-your-api]